-After your operation, you will spend 3 to 7 days in the hospital.
+After your operation, you will spend 3 - 7 days in the hospital.
 You will spend the first night in an intensive care unit (ICU).
-Nurses will monitor your condition constantly.
+Nurses will monitor your condition at all times.

-Usually within 24 hours, you will be moved to a regular room or a transitional care unit in the hospital.
-You will slowly resume some activity.
+Most of the time, you will be moved to a regular room or a transitional care unit in the hospital within 24 hours.
+You will start activity slowly.
 You may begin a program to make your heart and body stronger.

-You may have two to three tubes in your chest to drain fluid from around your heart.
-These are usually removed 1 to 3 days after surgery.
+You may have two or three tubes in your chest to drain fluid from around your heart.
+Most of the time, these are taken out 1 to 3 days after surgery.